 The U.S. Department of Energy and the Fuel Cell Technical Team of the US DRIVE partnership have developed a set of targets and test protocols for fuel cell catalysts.
 These targets are contained in the Multi-Year RD&D Plan, Fuel Cells Section.

-The Catalysis Working Group holds two meetings per year: one members-only meeting in the fall and an open meeting in conjunction with the DOE Hydrogen and Fuel Cells Program Annual Merit Review and Peer Evaluation Meeting.
+The Catalysis Working Group holds two meetings per year: one members-only meeting in the fall and an open meeting in conjunction with the

 - Catalysis Working Group Meeting, Argonne, Illinois, July 27, 2016